yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

     >}}

-Maide found an issue related to the size of the pipeline cache.
-Yuzu used to return the size of the shader code in bytes, which was later used to resize the unsigned 64 bit integer array in charge of storing the cache, which made the array 8 times larger than it was supposed to be.
+Maide found an issue related to the size of the pipeline cache. yuzu used to return the size of the shader code in bytes, which was later used to resize the unsigned 64 bit integer array in charge of storing the cache, making the array 8 times larger than it was supposed to be.
 This is fixed by {{< gh-hovercard "10145" "using the length of the array" >}} instead of the size in bytes.

-A common complaint from 8GB of RAM users is that games become unstable over time.
+A common complaint from users with 8GB of RAM is that games become unstable over time.
 This isn't necessarily a memory leak — it's likely just the system running out of RAM as new shaders are added to the pipeline cache.
 This change greatly benefits them.
 ~~But it’s 2023, you should seriously consider getting 16GB by now.
 Tears of the Kingdom is not Super Mario Odyssey.~~